panserbjorn/Haskell-API-Tutorial/2. Hello World/README.md

 2. `test.o` - Object file
 3. `test` - Executable file

 The only file we need to concern ourselves with is the executable file `test`.
-The other files are created by the compiler to help in subsequent compilations steps.
+The other files are created by the compiler to help in subsequent compilation steps.
 The `.hi` file contains the type information of the functions in the file and the `.o` file contains the object code.
 Both are binary files and are used by the complier in case you ask it to compile another file that depends on the functions in the `test.hs` file.

 To run the executable file: